kalafut/kalafut.net/site/content/posts/2016-01-24-git-fast-import.md

 title: Fossil to git
 layout: post
 date: 2016-01-24
+draft: false
 ---
-A while back I [dabbled with Fossil SCM]({% post_url 2015-01-29-fossil-1 %}).
+A while back I [dabbled with Fossil SCM](/posts/2015-01-29-fossil-1).
 I liked parts of it but ended up returning to git.
 During that experiment, I created a fair bit of content in Fossil and wanted to get it out.
 I assumed this would be easy because I'd used the Fossil `export` command previously to create a `git-fast-import`-compatible text file with all of the repo contents.
 This time, however, I was met with this error upon import: